 There wasn’t an indoor play area, which was a bit of an oversight.
 We all hung out and played in the quiet end of the buffet restaurant when we have any activities lined up.

-The children loved the nightly shows in the theatre and they got involved in the indoor games, throwing bean bags, ring toss, that sort of thing.
+The children loved the nightly shows in the theatre.
+They could also join in with the indoor games, throwing bean bags, ring toss, that sort of thing.
 They enjoyed the daily trivia quizzes.
 We won two, go the homeschoolers!

 There were daily family craft classes and demonstrations and talks on all sorts of weird and wonderful topics.

-With my homeschooling head on for a moment, the cruise was an absolutely stellar learning experience, it was incredible how much learning we crammed into those 10 days.
+With my homeschooling head on for a moment, the cruise was an absolutely stellar learning experience.
+An incredible amount of learning happened for all of us in those 10 days.
 I’ll get another post out about it on Homeschool Group Hug.

 There was so much food on Getaway!
 You could eat right round the clock if that’s your thing.
 We ate in the free buffet restaurant for most meals, there was a huge choice to suit us all, from fairly healthy to diet destroying and the sea views from deck 15 were pretty incredible.